Embed Code

 Social Share

-A crystalline compound that results from improper pH or toxic #0excludeGlossary of fertilizersalt will burn plants, preventing them from absorbing nutrients.
+A crystalline compound that results from improper pH or toxic build-up of fertilizersalt will burn plants, preventing them from absorbing nutrients.

 Edit Wiki Term